amirhayati/Pizza_Shop/README.md

-# Pizza Shopping Application using Next.JS
+# Pizza Shop Application using Next.JS
 This Repo Contains a Pizza Shopping WebSite Made Using NextJs , Context And Redux.

 ## Preview